 Growing up there was a wonderful book I loved called The Giving Tree, by Shel Silverstein.
 It told a story of a wonderful tree that continues to give to a little boy even after you’d think it has nothing left to offer.
 Living on this street for over 20 years and always loving and admiring the old oak tree from across the street, I can honestly tell you this tree is loved by all; like the Giving Tree in the book it gave not just to me but to everyone who ever visited our little street.
 In the spring it would display a burst of buds announcing spring has arrived, in the summer the shade would provide protection from the harsh sun, and in the winter the sculptural fan of branches stood tall and proud for all to admire and appreciate.

 I love trees and I have always felt that whenever it’s possible we should plant one, and to teach the importance of trees to the overall balance and visual interest in the garden.
 Nothing is more compelling than a loved and cherished tree on your property.
-Sometimes we inherit one and sometime we plant them; either way, if cared for they will last through our whole lives and hopefully tell a story to the next generation.
+Sometimes we inherit one, and sometimes we plant them; either way, if cared for they will last through our whole lives and hopefully tell a story to the next generation.

 So my MARtians give a tree a hug today; pause and appreciate the beauty they offer and the important reasons why they are here.